Prasanth3699/recipes_search_platform/README.md

 ### 4. CORS Configuration for FastAPI

-To allow communication between the Vite frontend and FastAPI backend, add CORS middleware to the FastAPI app:
+To allow communication between the React frontend and FastAPI backend, add CORS middleware to the FastAPI app:

 In **main.py**: